Grants Pass, OR

 Open Hours / Walk-ins / Meet & Greet

-Visitors can meet with a trainer at no charge, get questions answered, and receive help signing up for services.
-Dogs are welcome as long as they are not reactive or aggressive.
-If you plan to enroll in a group class, bringing your dog in ahead of time is required to make sure the class is a good match.
+Walk in to connect with a trainer at no charge, ask questions, and complete sign up for available services.
+Dogs are welcome to come along as long as they are not reactive or aggressive.
+If you plan to enroll in a group class, bringing your dog in before registration is required so the trainer can confirm the class is a good fit.

 Southern Oregon Dog Training